 - Author: Kip Dorrell

-- Serves 2 as part of a larger spread
+- Serves 2 with rice and as part of a larger spread

 - Cuisine: Thai